mch5153/Special-Exhibit-Impact-An-ML-Based-Lift-Analysis/README.md

+# museum_project

-# Special Exhibit Impact: An ML-Based Lift Analysis
+Special Exhibit Impact: An ML-Based Lift Analysis

 ABSTRACT: Estimating the pure visitor lift of special exhibitions by controlling for multi-temporal factors (Year, Month, Day) and seasonal baselines using Random Forest.